Ghostmonday/director/DIRECTOR_PROJECT_TASK_LIST.md

 - [ ] Types are Codable (for persistence)
 - [ ] Enums have all cases from legacy code
 - [ ] Struct matches legacy definition exactly
+- [ ] Swift Package Manager can resolve the module

 # AUTO-SYNC STEP
 git fetch origin main && git merge origin/main --no-edit